Equality Statement and Objectives June 2023

 In 2017/18 we achieved the Religion and Belief Badge.

-In 2018/19 we aim to achieve the Race Equality Badge
+In 2018/19 we achieved the Race Equality Badge and the Gender Equality Badge.

 • The governing body